samkreter/DSA-Workshop/README.md

 1. Open up Cloudshell, choose either a or b.
 I like a the most.

-    a.
+    a1.
 Go to shell.azure.com

+    or

-    b. click the shell button from the Azure Portal
+    a2. click the shell button from the Azure Portal
     ![](https://github.com/samkreter/DSA-Workshop/blob/master/images/cloudshell2.png)

+    b.
+The first time you open this, you will need to select a subscription and click to create storage.

 2. Make sure you have the preview mode enabled
     ```Bash